cyfyifanchen/cyfyifanchen/README.md

 ###

-The name is Elliott, Elliott Yifan Chen.
+The name is Elliott, Elliott Chen.

 - 😑 The city is Shanghai, it has the most coffee shops, but very few places sell bagels.